tu2-atmanand/task-board-docs/docs/12_Articles/1_Dependency_Flow_Planning-DFP.md

 In conclusion, Dependency Flow Planning (DFP) is more than just a new tool; it's a new mindset for project management.
 By shifting the focus from top-down planning to a bottom-up, sequential flow of work, it provides a simple, powerful, and intuitive way for teams to navigate complexity and achieve their goals, one step at a time.

+## Further reading

+This article explains DFP methodology in short.
+For a comprehensive understanding of this methodology and its concepts of the Dependency Flow Planning methodology, we recommend:

+- **Research Paper**: Published in the Journal of Dalian University of Technology - [Read on JDUT](https://jdut.net/volume-32-issue-10-page-2/)
+- **Preprint**: Available on Zenodo - [View Preprint](https://doi.org/10.5281/zenodo.17264606)
+- **Community Discussion**: Join discussions on the [Obsidian Forum](https://forum.obsidian.md/t/dependency-flow-planning-dfp-methodology-a-research/108048?u=tu2_atmanand)
+- **Video Tutorial**: Watch the [YouTube demonstration](https://youtu.be/mWfbDTO5pyw) of DFP methodology and Map View feature